Osney Lock Hydro

 Low Carbon Hub and Osney Lock Hydro identified a few areas where Low Carbon Hub could help the project move forward.
 As a result Low Carbon Hub contributed legal costs as well as marketing costs, outreach and the expertise to develop a community share offer.
 The share offer was launched in 2013 to raise the money to build the hydro.

 The use of an Archimedean screw turbine for the hydro was a positive choice in terms of allowing sediment and fish to move downstream; but it cannot provide upstream passage for fish.
-So as part of the construction of Osney Lock Hydro, a new fish pass was installed, allowing fish to move freely up river for the first time in 200 years.
+So as part of the construction of Osney Lock Hydro, a new fish pass was installed, allowing fish to move freely up the river for the first time in 200 years.

-Surplus revenue will be donated to local community projects.
+Surplus revenue is donated to local community projects.
 Over the 40-year project lifetime, this could be well in excess of £2 million.
 In addition to the projected £2 million surplus to fund local community projects, Osney Lock Hydro also delivers benefit to its community investors, who are all now members of Osney Lock Hydro.
 Members were offered:

 - a target interest rate of 4% per annum until 2033